sohaleKing/SelfStudy/Fundamental_selfStudy/ArrayMethods/readMe.md

 # arr. filter(callbackFn)

-Creates a new array with every element in an array that pass a test
+Creates a new array with every element in an array that pass a test /returns an array

 # arr. find(callbackFn)